nathan-yan/otp_/README.md

 Pyperclip allows one-time passwords to be copy pasted to the clipboard for easy access.
 According to its documentation (https://pypi.org/project/pyperclip/), `xclip` should be installed for anyone using a Linux based operating system, by running `sudo apt-get install xclip`

 # Future Improvements
-Here are a list of things I'd like to add in future versions of this package
+Here are a list of things I'd like to add in future versions of this package.

-[] Support for Python 2.
+- [ ] Support for Python 2.
-[] Support for counter based one-time passwords.
+- [ ] Support for counter based one-time passwords.
-[] Support for different kinds of one-time passwords (different period, different number of digits, etc.)
+- [ ] Support for different kinds of one-time passwords (different period, different number of digits, etc.)
-[] Refactoring code and establishing best-practices.
+- [ ] Refactoring code and establishing best-practices.
-[] Use a less fragile database for storing non-sensitive information like sqlite.
+- [ ] Use a less fragile database for storing non-sensitive information like sqlite.